BordowyRydwan/algorithms-and-data-structures/README.md

-# algorithms-and-data-structures
+# Algorithms and data structures

-Code from laboratories of "Algorithms and data structures"
+This repository includes solutions for tasks given during "Algorithms and data structures" (with homeworks)

+Currently done:
+* Chapter 1
+* Chapter 2
+* Chapter 3
+* Chapter 4